laginha/django-alo-forms/README.md

 ## Other fields

-Besides the fields that django already provides, you may use a couple more from `django-alo-forms`.
-Both require the **GEOS library** to be available.
+Besides the fields that django already provides, there are three more fields that you may find useful: `CoordsField`, `BoundingBoxField` and `CircleField`.
+All require the **GEOS library** to be available.

 ### CoordsField